RobertBlakeney/Comp3015-coursework/README.md

 ### Use of program

 The program can be run either through visual studio or by using the an exe from compiling the software.
-Using thhe exe will required the contents of the media folder and will also need opengl dependencies used in C:/users/pulbic/opengl.
+Using the exe will required the contents of the media folder and will also need opengl dependencies used in C:/users/pulbic/opengl.
 These are glad, glfw, glm.

 Controlling the scene is possible with the use of the wasd keys and the mouse.
 This will control the camera.
 To move the penguin the up and sown arrow keys can be used for forward and backwards with left and right for rotation of the model.
 Pressing E when near a model fish will allow interaction with it.